ahmadtc1/ComputerVision/README.md

   --i , --images     Path to set of input images
 ```

-then allowing you to use the file as such
+then allowing you to use the file to execute
 ```bash
 python3 edgeDetectFromFolder.py --i "/Users/myUser/Desktop/Images to be Edge Detected"
 ```